chebfun/chebsite/docs/functions/chebfun2v/normal.md

 ---
-title: """normal"""
+title: "normal"
 layout: function-reference-item
-class_name: """chebfun2v"""
+class_name: "chebfun2v"
-function_name: """normal"""
+function_name: "normal"
-snippet: """normal vector to a surface represented by a CHEBFUN2V."""
+snippet: "normal vector to a surface represented by a CHEBFUN2V."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- NORMAL normal vector to a surface represented by a CHEBFUN2V.
+<pre class="help-text"> NORMAL normal vector to a surface represented by a CHEBFUN2V.
     N = NORMAL(F) returns a CHEBFUN2V representing the normal vector to the surface F. The vector has the same magntiude as the surface's tangent vector